ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, the monuments have been greatly imured by
+the monuments have been greatly imured by
 the firing; coffins have been broken, and the remains hie
 scattered over the ground.
 You may measure the dead
 not by numbers but by the rod.
 They lie in a double tier
 on the grass, powdered over with a coating of lime.
 There are many women among them, and faces the
-ferocity of which makes one sick to look upon
+ferocity of which makes one sick to look upon.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_fortran_ver01:data:sn83030214:00206531083:1871061401:0315/pct:17.325278,9.998853,16.084259,2.889577/!600,600/0/default.jpg"/>
 </td>